hackerYM/docker-notebook/README.md

 6. Connect ```https://host-ip:8090``` and set admin account and password

-### watchtower
+### Watchtower

-**Watching your Docker containers and automatically restarting them whenever their base image is refreshed.**
+Watching your Docker containers and automatically restarting them whenever their base image is refreshed.

-If pulling images from private Docker registries, supply registry authentication credentials with the environment variables REPO_USER and REPO_PASS or by mounting the host's docker config file into the container.
+If pulling images from private Docker registries, supply registry authentication credentials by mounting the host's docker config file into the container.

 ```shell=
 docker run -d \